Daniel Craig: 1992–2005: Early roles and breakthrough

 Craig appeared in three theatrical films in 2005, all of which were supporting roles.
 His first release of the year, was the thriller The Jacket starring Adrien Brody and Keira Knightley.
 He then made a brief appearance in the Hungarian film Fateless as a United States Army Sergeant who takes a liking to a teenage boy who survives life in concentration camps.
 Craig's third and final role of the year was in Munich, directed by Steven Spielberg, as a South African driver who is a part of a covert Israeli government assassination mission against 11 Palestinians allegedly involved in the Munich massacre at the 1972 Summer Olympics.
 Also in 2005, Craig starred in the BBC television film Archangel – based on Robert Harris' novel – as an English academic who stumbles upon a notebook believed to have belonged to Joseph Stalin.

 2006–2021: James Bond and worldwide recognition

-In 2005, Craig was contacted by Eon Productions to portray James Bond.
+According to various sources, EON Productions had become aware of Craig and begun to consider him as a future Bond candidate because of Our Friends in the North in 1996 or Elizabeth in 1998.

+In 2004, Craig first met longtime Bond co-producer Barbara Broccoli at the funeral of casting director Mary Selway, who had cast Craig in Love Is the Devil.
+Broccoli asked Craig to join her for "a cup of tea" at EON's Piccadilly office, and offered him the role of James Bond.
 Initially, he was unsure about the role and was resistant to the producers' overtures.
-"There was a period of trying to woo him" longtime Bond co-producer Barbara Broccoli later commented in 2012.
-During this period, he sought advice from colleagues and friends, of whom "most of us said to him...'there is life after Bond'.".
+"There was a period of trying to woo him", Broccoli later commented in 2012.
+During this period, Craig sought advice from colleagues and friends, of whom "most of us said to him ... 'there is life after Bond'".
+He asked Pierce Brosnan at an event for advice and Brosnan told him, "Go for it.
+Just go for it."
 He stated he "was aware of the challenges" of the Bond franchise, which he considered "a big machine that makes a lot of money".
 He aimed at bringing more "emotional depth" to the character.
 Born in 1968, Craig is the first actor to portray James Bond to have been born after the Bond series started and after the death of Ian Fleming, the novels' writer.